 Many state veteran education programs offer the ability for veterans (disabled or not) to qualify for lower, in-state tuition regardless of the applicant’s residency status at the time.

 One important thing to remember about applying for certain state-level disabled veteran benefits; you may be required to have an official VA disability rating.
 In some cases, you may need to be enrolled in a VA program like the GI Bill to claim the state benefits.

-When applying for any military-related benefit you will need proof of service in the form of military discharge paperwork such as a DD Form 214 or the Guard/Reserve equivalent.
-Dependents who are making claims on behalf of 100% disabled service members may need to furnish proof of authorization such as a power of attorney or a similar document.
+When applying for any military-related benefit, you will need proof of service in the form of military discharge paperwork such as a DD Form 214 or the Guard/Reserve equivalent.
+Dependents making claims on behalf of 100% disabled service members may need to furnish proof of authorization, such as a power of attorney or a similar document.

 Find Scholarships for Military, Veterans, and Dependents at CollegeRecon